fmager/real-time/m4_optimization/s1_profilers.md

 But, I do have to remind you of one thing.
 High utilization is not the same as well performing code.
-You can very easily max out the utilization of all cores on your system, but sometimes, optimizing your code well result in less utilization, as doing less is often a good strategy.
+You can very easily max out the utilization of all cores on your system, but sometimes, optimizing your code will result in less utilization, as doing less is often a good strategy.
 An indicator that the program dominating resource usage is single threaded, or at least not very well parallelized will be if you have a fairly constant use of 1/N, N being the amount of cores.
 So, if we have a system with 4 cores, and no hyperthreading, an almost constant usage of 25%, with a few spikes here and there, we